AlexRabbit/ADios/README.md

 |--|--|
 | **For Pi-Hole** | [**PI-HOLE**](https://bit.ly/PiHoleHostBlock) |

-Read this after instaling the my host list: https://help.getadblock.com/support/solutions/articles/6000157524-how-do-i-clear-my-browser-cache-and-cookies-reset-my-browser-settings-and-update-my-browser-
+Read this after instaling the  host list:
+ONLY Clear your browser cache and cookies. https://help.getadblock.com/support/solutions/articles/6000157524-how-do-i-clear-my-browser-cache-and-cookies-reset-my-browser-settings-and-update-my-browser-

 > This repository is a compilation of several reputable `hosts` files, But more importantly, My Own!